Chrissy Metz Reveals She Had To Prove Her Identity When She Joined Bumble

 "There was a question and I had to like, make sure that I was the person that I said I was…Chrissy Metz...
 I was like, no, no, it's really me," she said.
 "But I also didn't put a ton of my profile because I thought like, it sort of weeds out the people who want to maybe talk to me for any other reason than a genuine reason."

-She added that she did come across a guy on the site who was holding a This Is Us coffee cup in his profile picture, which made her go back and forth thinking it was “weird” and then “sweet.”
-In the end, she decided, “I just can’t.”
+She added that she did come across a guy on the site who was holding a This Is Us coffee cup in his profile picture, which made her go back and forth thinking it was "weird" and then "sweet."
+In the end, she decided that she "just can't."

-When it came to Collins, the This Is Us star said it was a match made in musical heaven.

-“Interestingly enough, Bradley and I have all the same friends, he knows all the same songwriters, he’s in music publishing for 16 years.
-And so we’ve been in the same rooms, but we had never met,” she dished.
-“So I was like, well, I feel like it, you know, it was meant to be for sure.”

 Metz and her new man have also expressed their love for one another on social media.